andyatkinson/andyatkinson.github.io/_posts/2024-04-13-top-5-postgresql-surprises-from-ruby-developers.md

 ---
 Recently at [Sin City Ruby 2024](/blog/2024/03/25/sin-city-ruby-2024), I presented some advanced PostgreSQL topics to Ruby programmers, and took note of items from feedback that were new or prompted discussions.

-Let's cover those items in this post!
-Here are the items:
+Let's cover those items as the explanations may benefit others!
+Here they are in no particular order:

 - Covering Indexes
-- Data stored in pages, and viewing how many (buffers) we accessed
+- How PostgreSQL stores data in pages, and how we can see how many are accessed
-- Topics related to ordering in queries and indexes
+- Topics related to ordered data in queries and indexes
-- Why `SELECT *` is not optimal, and how to enumerate all columns by default
+- Why `SELECT *` is not optimal, and how to enumerate all table columns in queries by default
-- Using PostgreSQL over others for more types of work
+- Using PostgreSQL over other databases, for more types of work

-Let's dive into the detail for each item.
+Let's dive into the details of each item.

 ## Covering Indexes

-[Covering indexes](https://www.postgresql.org/docs/current/indexes-index-only-scans.html) are an indexing strategy in PostgreSQL, that brings the data from two or more columns of data from a table, into an index, to support a query.
-The PostgreSQL describes a covering index as:
+[Covering indexes](https://www.postgresql.org/docs/current/indexes-index-only-scans.html) are an indexing strategy in PostgreSQL, that brings the data from two or more columns of data from a table, into the index to provide a very targeted data source supporting a query.
+PostgreSQL describes a covering index as:

-> an index specifically designed to include the columns needed by a particular type of query that you run frequently.
+> An index specifically designed to include the columns needed by a particular type of query that you run frequently.

-[PostgreSQL Multicolumn indexes](https://www.postgresql.org/docs/current/indexes-multicolumn.html), which are indexes that include two or more columns in their definition, can act as a covering index by providing the data needed for a query and achieving an index only scan.
+[PostgreSQL Multicolumn indexes](https://www.postgresql.org/docs/current/indexes-multicolumn.html), which are indexes that include two or more columns in their definition, can act as a covering index by "covering" all the column data requested in queries, enabling an efficient "index only scan."

-From PostgreSQL 12, a new type of covering index could be created by using the `INCLUDE` keyword when defining the index.
+From PostgreSQL 12, we gained another option.
+A new keyword allows us to create another type of covering index using the `INCLUDE` keyword.
 Why might we do that?

-The idea would be to include columns that aren’t being filtered on, for example they’re not part of `WHERE` clause conditions, but they are included in the SELECT clause portion of your query.
+The idea is to "include" columns that aren’t being filtered on in the query, but are requested in the `SELECT` clause portion.
 Let’s look at an example index.

-Here is one I showed in the presentation that uses the Rideshare database from the book High Performance PostgreSQL for Rails:
+Here is the covering index definition I showed in the presentation, supporting a query for the [Rideshare](https://github.com/andyatkinson/rideshare) database, the example app from the book [High Performance PostgreSQL for Rails](https://pragprog.com/titles/aapsql/high-performance-postgresql-for-rails/):

 ```sql
 CREATE INDEX idx_trips_driv_rat_completed_cov_part